Here’s my new hypothesis. There are three types of business leaders:

 - The Extraordinaire.

-Startup type can start a business from scratch by building something, acquiring customers, and continuously iterating the business model.
+Startup type can start a business from scratch by building something, acquiring customers, and continuously iterating the business model, as you can read more here.
 This type of business leaders enjoy creating something new and creative, and thrive in a small team environment (1~150 employees) where decisions are made quickly and things get done quickly.

 Manager type may have some professional training such as MBA.
 These are the leaders who can take mid to large businesses to the next level.
 These are the leaders such as Jack Welch who can see the big picture of the business and industry, come up with a strategy, and know how to strategically maneuver within the web of complexity to execute on the strategy.